Glock 47 (honest thoughts)

 Duration: 0:46

-Elliott Delp highly recommends the Glock 47, citing its extreme reliability and durability, proven through thousands of rounds in harsh conditions.
-He details his personal setup with a Holosun optic and Streamlight TLR-1 HL, suggesting it as a versatile option for home defense, EDC, or duty.
-The Glock 47 shares significant similarities with the Glock 17.
+Elliott Delp, an experienced firearms reviewer, provides an enthusiastic and practical assessment of the Glock 47.
+He highlights its extreme reliability, proven through thousands of rounds and testing in harsh conditions, making it a top recommendation.
+Delp details his preferred setup with a Holosun optic and Streamlight TLR-1 HL, suggesting it's suitable for home defense, EDC, or duty.

 Quick Summary